 CHD is a term used to describe defects in the structure of the heart.
 It may also be called congenital heart defect.
 Congenital means your child was born with the heart defect.
-Your child's heart defect may affect his heart valves, the walls of his heart, or the blood vessels.
-He may have a hole in part of the heart or narrowing of arteries connected to the heart.
-Blood may not be able to flow to your child's heart correctly, or it may not flow through his heart correctly.
+The defect may affect the heart valves, walls, or blood vessels.
+Your child may have a hole in part of the heart or narrowing of arteries connected to the heart.
+Blood may not be able to flow to or flow through your child's heart correctly.
 The defect may be mild or severe.

 What are the signs and symptoms of CHD?

-Your child may have any of the following, depending on the type of heart defect.
-He may not have signs or symptoms for a few years.
-He may never have signs or symptoms.
-Your child may have blue skin or nails when he is born.
-This is called cyanosis.
-If he does not have cyanosis, he may have high blood pressure or other problems caused by the defect.
-He may also have any of the following:
+Your child may not have signs or symptoms for a few years.
+He or she may never have signs or symptoms.
+Your child may have any of the following:

 - Trouble breathing, hyperventilation (breathing too quickly)

 - Blue skin or nails that becomes worse when your child cries

 - Fussiness, trouble feeding, or a lack of appetite